4 Types of Different Writing Styles

 • Descriptive – writing in this style signifies creating an image in the reader’s mind.

-The key to understanding when and how to use all the above styles is mostly about being aware of what a writer wants to convey to his/her reader.
+The key to understanding when and how to use all the above types of writing is mostly about being aware of what a writer wants to convey to his/her reader.
+Different types of writing styles can significantly impact how the message is perceived.

 Thus, there are 4 different types of writing and all are elaborated below as follows;